NREL/OpenStudio-user-documentation/docs/tutorials/creating_your_model.md

 [![Schedules Editor Tab](img/create_model/space_types_loads.png "Click to view")](img/create_model/space_types_loads.png)

 *Above: Hit the "Loads" button to edit and view loads by space type.
-Click on the name of a component and select the "Edit" panel on the right to inspect, edit, or delete that item.
-You can edit the load definition in the example shown above.*
+Click on the name of a component to inspect it, or delete the item, within the "Edit" panel on the right.*

 The space types define loads such as lighting or electric equipment as simple area weighted power densities (e.g., W/ft2).
 However, you can add loads in several possible ways.
 For example, a space type could contain multiple types of lighting.
 You might define one lighting load for general lighting using a W/ft2 and then add another lighting load for decorative lighting using another watts per square foot.